Skip to content

 The most common database operations related to products are inserting a new one, querying an existing product, modifying it, or deleting it, which are the CRUD (create, read, update, and delete) operations.
 We will create dedicated endpoints for these operations, allowing the API user to perform them.
 In this task, you need to implement the most common endpoints alongside the existing query.

-1. Create an API endpoint that inserts a new product (Product) based on its ID; the request should be of type POST to the /api/product address, expecting the new Product value in the request body, and the response should be either 201 or 409 if such an item already exists.
+1. Create an API endpoint that inserts a new product (Product) based on its ID; the request should be of type POST to the /api/product address, expecting the new Product value in the request body, and the response should be either 201 or 409 if such an item with the given name already exists.

 2. Create an API endpoint that modifies a product (Product) based on its ID; the request should be of type PUT to the /api/product/{id} address, expecting the modified Product value in the request body, and the response should be either 204 with no content or 404 if such an item does not exist.